Back to Blog

 Q:Do I need a lawyer for deferred inspection?

-Q:How long does deferred inspection take?
+Q:How long does the deferred inspection appointment take?

 Disclaimer: This article provides general information about immigration services in Mission Viejo and does not constitute legal advice.
 SoCal Immigration Services is a document preparation company, not a law firm.
 For legal advice specific to your situation, please consult with a licensed immigration attorney.